 Reading instruction complies with Knowledge and Practice Standards for Teachers of Reading – as developed by experts at the International Dyslexia Association (2010) as well as the Common Core State Standards.
 Both sets of standards ensure that our teachers understand content and the following areas of language to maximize student progress:

 Finally, children learn and practice various strategies for proofreading and editing their work.
 Students also learn to use technology to process words efficiently and to plan and edit a document.
 This helps them learn to create their best writing.
-For those students with handwriting and motor difficulties, Newgrange provides an array of technology such as Chrome voice to text, which allows students access to producing written works that were once challenging.
+For those students with handwriting and motor difficulties, Newgrange provides an array of technology such as Chrome voice to text, which allows students access to producing written works that were once challenging, as well as Read Write and Grammarly applications.

 All of our programs work on developing oral language along with written language.